abhishekarya1/DSA-2k23/stack_queue.md

   - Linked List: insertion at tail, deletion at head

 - Stack using Queue: bring recently added element to front by extracting and pushing front to rear `n-1` times
 - Queue using Stack: have to use 2 stacks.
-Either make push `O(1)` and pop `O(n)` or vice-versa depending on read-write ratio, shift elements between stacks for operations
+Shift elements between stacks for either push or pull operation:
+  - first approach: push shifts elements and can be `O(1)` or `O(n)` depending on element avaiability in `input` stack.
+Size of queue = input stack
+  - second approach: pop shifts elements and can be `O(1)` or `O(n)` depending on element avaiability in `output` stack.
+Size of queue = input stack + output stack

 ### Classic Problems
 **Check Balanced Parentheses**: push open brackets, pop if stack top matches current.
 Invalid cases: